bellmit/Diskuv-Communicator-v1-Server/DISKUV-VOICE-ASSETS.md

 * `7_falling.mp3` - "7", at the end of the six-digit code
 * `8_falling.mp3` - "8", at the end of the six-digit code
 * `9_falling.mp3` - "9", at the end of the six-digit code

-# Generating audio

-You do NOT need to auto-generate the mp3 files; you can instead record the audio.

-There is another project Diskuv-Communicator-Server-Voice-Assets that was used to generate the mp3 files for several different languages.